NLM-OCCS/nlmfedcred/README.md

 Here, the user is requesting a particular account number (NLM-QA) and a particular role.

+### SSL Interceptor

+Some of our systems sit behind a firewall/web proxy that acts as an SSL interceptor.
+This allows it to decript the SSL traffic from an upstream web site, such as https://aws.amazon.com/, and analyze whether the content may be harmful.
+However, the SSL interceptor then re-encrypts the content with its own certificate.
+Python itself uses the Windows system certificates, which are stored in the registry, but libraries such as requests and urllib3 typically use certificates from the certifi python package.

+The following command-line builds a multi-certificate PEM file appending our own SSL interceptor pem certificate to the PEM bundle distributed by the certifi package, and stores it in a location of your choosing, I use the path %APPDATA%\awscerts.pem as an example:

+    getawscreds --setupcerts %APPDATA%\aws-certs-bundle.pem

+There after, you can use this bundle with both getawscreds and with the aws command-line itself:

+    getawscreds --cacerts %APPDATA%\aws-certs-bundle.pem -o awscreds.bat
+    awscreds.bat
+    aws --ca-bundle %APPDATA%\aws-certs-bundle.pem ec2 describe-region

 ### Configuration file and Profiles

 The program looks for an INI file called `$HOME/.getawscreds`, or if you are used to Windows environment variables, `%USERPROFILE%\\.getawscreds`.
 This file allows a user to provide values for the following command-line options:

     username
+    cacerts
     account
     role
     idp